Tillerson: North Korea can show interest in talks by halting launches

-U.S. Secretary of State Rex Tillerson said Sunday that tough sanctions imposed against North Korea show the world is united in condemning recent missile tests, and that the best way the isolated regime can show it is ready to talk is to cease provocations.
+MANILA, Philippines — Imposing tough sanctions against North Korea shows that the world is united in condemning the regime's recent missile tests, Secretary of State Rex Tillerson said Sunday.

+Tillerson made the comments during a trip to the Philippines, a day after the United Nations Security Council unanimously approved sanctions against the isolated regime.
-"The best signal that North Korea could give us that they’re prepared to talk would be to stop these missile launches," Tillerson told reporters in Manila, Philippines.

-"We've not had an extended period of time where they have not taken some type of provocative action by launching ballistic missiles," he said.
+"The best signal that North Korea could give us that they’re prepared to talk would be to stop these missile launches," Tillerson told reporters in the Philippine capital of Manila.
+"We've not had an extended period of time where they have not taken some type of provocative action by launching ballistic missiles."

+On Monday, North Korea's state-run KCNA news agency denounced the U.N. sanctions, saying they infringed on its sovereignty and vowed to take "righteous action," according to a Reuters translation.

+KCNA reiterated the country's position that its nuclear program is not up for negotiation so long as the U.S. continues what the regime sees as a hostile position toward it.

 North Korea has in recent weeks tested two intercontinental ballistic missiles, and experts believe the tests show the missiles have the capability to reach parts of the United States.
 The country has also conducted five nuclear tests since 2006.

-On Saturday, the United Nations Security Council unanimously approved tough new sanctions against North Korea that include a ban on coal and other exports worth over $1 billion — a huge bite in its total exports, valued at $3 billion last year.
+The U.N. sanctions approved Saturday include a ban on coal and other exports worth over $1 billion — a huge bite in its total exports, valued at $3 billion last year.

 Tillerson said the U.S. would be monitoring implementation of the sanctions to ensure that they are enforced by all countries.